Declaration on Corporate Governance 2012

 The Supervisory Board

-The declaration has been made permanently available to the public on the YOC AG’s website (www.yoc.com) under «Investor Relations».
+The declaration has been made permanently available to the public on YOC AG’s website (www.yoc.com) under “Investor Relations”.
+Earlier versions of the Declaration of Conformity can also be found there.

 Information concerning company management practices